Information sharing principles

 Purpose and context

-- apply to all doctors – whatever the nature or location of their work – and to all organisations or individuals who contract with, or use the services of, doctors
+- apply to all doctors – whatever the nature or location of their work

 - support responsible officers in their statutory duty to make sure that appraisal and revalidation processes take account of information covering a doctor’s whole scope of practice

 - define minimum expectations, rather than exhaustive guidance, for sharing information when doctors work in multiple locations or move between roles.